JRoberts94/Week10-Team-Profile-Generator/README.md

 this is an open source project, you may use and change at your own leisure

 ## Test Instructions
-in command console, type npm i or npm install <br> then once dependencies are downloaded type node app.js
+in command console, type npm i or npm install <br> then once dependencies are downloaded type "npm test" to run the tests/ test suites

 ## Questions
 feel free to contact me, for any questions or improvements you think of